 - Provide transportation for volunteers who need to visit children in other cities or states.

-- Enable volunteers to conduct site visits of prospective homes where a child may be placed.
+- Enable volunteers to conduct site visits to prospective homes where a child may be placed.

 - We allow volunteers to travel beyond their normal ability to assist in situations that might arise, simply due to the nature of this population of children.